Troubleshooting

 We recommend using standard Times New Roman, Cambria, Ariel or Calibri fonts.

-After making these corrections, re-upload the revised file and try again.
+After correcting your manuscript, re-upload the revised file and try again to complete your submission.

 If the problem continues, please contact the RMMJ Editorial Office at administrator@rmmj.org.il and include your manuscript ID.